 We may conduct promotions, contests or giveaways, which may require that you register to enter.
 We collect personal information from you in order to conduct the promotion, contest or giveaway and to deliver prizes or notices.
 Participation in these events and providing us with your information is voluntary.

 - Industry information.

 We collect, and maintain data bases containing, information about journalists, talent, social media influencers, social media users and other professionals in the public relations, news or media industry collected by us or by our trusted third party media analytics service providers.
-Such information may include an individual’s name, business contact details, professional interests and affiliations.
-This information may be information that is voluntarily supplied to us by those individuals through our Site or in other situations (such as public speaking events), or information that is public or available in third party databases or via third party content platforms (including social media platforms).
-Further we may collect and/or review other publically available news stories and other journalistic content including content made available through public news sites and social media sites to understand what people are saying about us and our clients.
+Such information may include an individual’s name, business contact details, professional interests.
+This information may be information that is voluntarily supplied to us by those individuals through our site or in other situations (such as public speaking events), or information that is public or available in third party databases or via third party content platforms (including social media platforms).
+Further we may collect and/or review other available news stories and other journalistic content including content made available through public news sites and social media sites to understand what people are saying about us and our clients.
 We use this information to provide our services to our clients including ensuring we and our clients are fully up to speed on public opinion in any particular area and are fully briefed when it comes to dealing with the press.
 We may also use this information for our own internal administrative and promotional purposes..
 We make efforts to minimize the use of this information to that which is strictly necessary for our legitimate business interests.

 - Interactive areas.